 - William's outfit was originally closer to his XANA-possessed form, retaining the original red-black color scheme, while his sword was smaller and retractable.
 There was also concept of a XANA-eye adorning the sword, alluding to a potential Jekyll & Hyde theme that was ultimately scrapped in favor of the final version.

 - An interesting image in the leaked Evolution presentation file was something that was never seen in the final product: A black-colored face surrounded by red-and-yellow code, which may have hinted at the idea of XANA having a physical form in the series, especially since the image was situated in the prompt slide for XANA's return.
+It's worth noting that such an idea was present in Reloaded, albeit with XANA having been Demoted to Dragon to the forces behind Project Carthage.

 - You Can Leave Your Hat On: Diego Mestanza, in this video, to an extent.
 Yes, really.
 (Don't worry, it's not NSFW.)